Order Loestrin Online(3)

 You should only take one Loestrin tablet per day.
 You should swallow it with water as required.
 Do not chew or crush the tablet.

 Take one pill per day for 21 days, until the strip is finished.
-After 21 days, you have a 7-day break period when you don’t take any tablets.
-You are still protected against pregnancy during this break period.
+After 21 days, traditionally women would have a 7-day break before re-starting the next packet.
+You will likely have a withdrawal bleed and are still protected against pregnancy during this break period.

 Common side effects